“What is an AI agent?”

 Send emails?
 That’s Gmail integration.
 Schedule meetings?
 Calendar API.
 Create documents?
 Google Docs connection.
 Each tool is a capability, a way to interact with the world.

-Anthropic research shows that good agents choose tools dynamically based on context.
+According to Anthropic’s guide on building effective agents, good agents choose tools dynamically based on context.
 They don’t follow scripts.
 They assess the situation and pick the right tool for the job.

 Without hands, an agent can only talk.
 It might understand what needs doing but can’t actually do it.